schariar11/allmath/README.md

 # allmath
-to do all exercices of Euler Project in FreeCodeCamp and discipline of Bachelor's degree in mathematics
+Euler Project in FreeCodeCamp and discipline of Bachelor's degree in mathematics